run-ai/docs/docs/Administrator/Miscellaneous/Launch-Workloads-using-Rancher-User-Interface.md

 *  Build workloads will typically require the assignment of TCP ports, for example, to externalize a jupyter notebook or a PyCharm editor.
 Select the ports that you want to expose.
 For each port select:
     *   (Optional) an informative name
     *   The internal port used by the software you want to connect to (e.g. Juypter notebook uses 8888 by default)
     *   The type of load balancer you want to use.
-For cloud environments this would typically be  a Layer-4 load balancer.
-On-premise environments depend on the how your cluster was installed.
+For cloud a environment this would typically be  a Layer-4 load balancer.
+On-premise environments depend on how your cluster was installed.
 *   Select a listening port which would be the external port you access through.
 Some load balancing solutions allow a random port.

 ![mceclip2.png](img/mceclip2.png)
 * Expand Node Scheduling and on the bottom right select "show advanced options".
 Under "Scheduler" write "runai-scheduler"
-* On the bottom and select "show advanced options".
+* On the bottom and select __show advanced options__.
 Expand labels and labels and add 2 labels, adding the name of the user and the name of the project as follows:

 ![mceclip3.png](img/mceclip3.png)